dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/chamber-of-resonance-puzzle.md

 - It provides a final challenge that isn't purely intellectual
 - It can serve as a "hint system" for struggling parties

+### Connecting to the Larger Story
-When the Stone is successfully retrieved, the Guardian imparts one final piece of knowledge: "The path to the second Stone lies beneath the mountains where hammer once rang on anvil, in the halls now claimed by frost and shadow."
+When the Stone is successfully retrieved, the Guardian imparts knowledge:

+*"Four cardinal points remain where once stood seven.
+The bonds of Harmony, Wisdom, and Balance have crumbled to dust—claimed by time and calamity.
+But Clarity, Resilience, Power, and Binding endure.
+Seek them in the places where they were hidden: beneath the mountains where hammer rang on anvil... atop the peak where storms never cease... and in the chamber where the first binding was wrought.
+Gather the four, and the prison may yet hold."*